 Search by Area

-Cherry and Azalea at Ayabe Shrine
+Cherry Blossoms and Azalea at Ayabe Shrine

-Tidal Flat Workshop
+Tidal Flat Experience

 The sight of 200 thousand azalea blooming across the vast field, measuring 5 million square meters, is overwhelmingly beautiful.
 Besides azalea blossoms in various colors, you will also see cherry blossoms and wisteria.